armilleiwilliam/PriceSearcher/readme.md

 - php artisan db:seed --class=UsersTableSeeder
 - php artisan db:seed --class=PhotographsTableSeeder

+IMPORTANT: IF COPYING AND PASTING THE ENTIRE COMMANDS ABOVE GIVES THE ERROR 'Too many arguments, expected arguments "command"', TRY TO TYPE THEM INSTEAD LETTER BY LETTER.

 In case the above commands won’t work just upload the database dump provided on the repository root of the github account (photographstwo.sql).
 Then execute: